 1980-1990: The Dawn of Microfinance

-John Hatch conceives Village Banking.
+John Hatch conceives the idea of Village Banking.
 His plan enables poor Bolivian farmers with no collateral to access loans through a collective guarantee.
-In 1985 Hatch establishes FINCA.
-FINCA is an acronym that stands for the Foundation for International Community Assistance.
+Hatch establishes FINCA, an acronym that stands for the Foundation for International Community Assistance.

 FINCA launches its first Village Banking programs in Latin America.
 El Salvador is first in 1985; Mexico, Honduras, Guatemala and Haiti follow in 1989.

 FINCA launches its first program in Africa.
 FINCA Uganda opens in 1992, proving that Village Banking can work in diverse geographic and cultural environments.

 FINCA expands to Eurasia.
 FINCA Kyrgyzstan opens in 1995.

 FINCA co-sponsors the first-ever Microcredit Summit.
 The Summit attracts practitioners, advocates, educational institutions, financial institutions, non-governmental organizations, donors and others from around the world to coalesce to a common goal: To eliminate poverty.